 The entity in question should be contacted first.
 Contacting those in authority at the entity of concern gives the officials directly involved in the issues the chance to take action or modify procedures.
 However, if the government entity is not responsive, the concern is with improper actions of top management, or anonymity is desired, the Hotline may be contacted first.

 Limited resources necessitate an emphasis on on-going and recent events.
-Generally, we will accept a complaint for investigation if the time elapsed since the alleged wrongdoing occurred has been 2 years or less.
 Additionally, the frequency of the alleged wrongdoing will be considered with other criteria to determine if an investigation is necessary or appropriate.

 Complaints that are currently under investigation by another entity will generally not be accepted.

 Allegations that have previously been investigated by us or other entities will not be accepted unless the complainant is able to provide additional information or a significant amount of time has elapsed or circumstances have changed significantly since the initial investigation.

 Level of Detail

 Sufficient detail is essential to an effective investigation.
 If the subject of the allegation is not identified and detailed information is not provided or identified, the Office generally will not be able to investigate.
 Also, if the allegation is vague or very general in nature (i.e.: the court needs to be audited; Management at Corrections is corrupt), we will be unable to perform an effective investigation.